 Asphyxiation: a highly danerous kink dedicated to choking, smothering and strangulation.
 Autoerotic asphyxiation is self-choking.
 To be clear, asphyxiation is very dangerous and has led to injuries and deaths .
 See also breath play.
-Vice has an article on asphyxiation and BDSM author talks in depth about the subject.
+BDSM author talks in depth about the subject.

 Note that this term was coined as an improvement on cross-dressing kink and has been used to describe transgendered individuals and has been used as an argument that trans people are mentally ill.
 Many prefer not to use this term, which is often transphobic.
 However, some people may have a fetish for crossdressing or becoming another gender that does not relate to their gender identity.

 Autofellatio: a kink where a man performs a blowjob on himself.

 Autoplushophilia: a type of plushophilia where a person is aroused by the idea being a stuffed animal, especially a cartoonish one .

 Barebacking: sex without a condom.
 Barebacking is especially common in the gay community, but this act can be dangerous and lead to STI transmission or pregnancy.
 Learn how and why you should use a condom.

 Bathroom control: when the dominant person controls when, how and where the submissive can urinate or defecate.
 Extreme bathroom control can be dangerous.

 Begging: kink for begging and pleading (to have sex, for release/orgasm, to perform an act, etc.).
 Begging is submissive in nature.